plblum/jivs/docs/Jivs_API.md

 ## Logging
 Like a typical service, Jivs has the ability to log what happens while it executes.
 It has a built-in logger class that writes to the console object.

-The logger is configured within the JivsServices object, as it is a service.
+The logger is configured within the `JivsServices object`, as it is a service.
 1. It is setup in the [`createJivsServices() function`](#configuring-jivsservices).
     ```ts
     // --- Logger Service -----------------------------------